 5. Waterproof Your Bag

 If you are going to be spending any time in Disney, investing in a waterproof bag might be beneficial for you.
-If you have a favorite backpack that you like to bring to the parks, check out getting a waterproof backpack cover.
+This is a MUST to keep your favorite bookbag all nice a dry!
 If you want to buy one, click here.
 They are cheap and come in pretty different colors too!
 Also, throw a few ziplock bags in there.
 They can help protect your valuables from getting soaked!

 6. Disney Springs

 Disney Springs has tons to do while it’s raining.
 Shop till you drop!
 Catch a movie!
 Go bowling!
 Grab a meal!
-Jump into the Star Wars Universe at The Void!
 The options are endless here at Disney Springs, and provide great ways to spend your time in the rain.